MediaMath/part/README.md

 ### No Auth

-If no filename is passed and both environment variables are not provided, part will attempt to publis without authentication.
+If no filename is passed and both environment variables are not provided, part will attempt to publish without authentication.

 ## Integration Tests